 - Security is excellent even when open in the tilt position and almost impenetrable with the multi-point locking systems provided by the Wink Haus locking mechanisms.

 - Tilt and turn also allow significant engineering space to fit multiple seals necessary to achieve the airtightness required.
 Beware of slim frames.
 They are unlikely to provide superior air and water tightness (but might be attractive in design).

-- Frames can be installed to be covered by plaster reveals thus maximising light
+- Frames can be installed to be covered by plaster reveals inside and external building finishes – this maximises light

 - Design features such as Georgian bars, flying mullions and robust mechanisms ensure large expanses of glass are all possible.
 If it can be done in an open out conventional casement, it can be done in tilt and turn too.